-I, Caryn Seidman Becker, Chief Executive Officer of Clear Secure, Inc. (the "Company"), certify pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
-Section 1350, that:

-1. The Annual Report on Form 10-K of the Company for the year ended December 31, 2023 (the "Report") fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934; and

-2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Clear Secure, Inc.
+I, Caryn Seidman 1350, that: Becker, Chief Executive Officer of Clear Secure, Inc. (the "Company"), certify pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
+Section eport on Form 10-K of the Company for the year er Securities Exchange Act of 1934; and nded December 31, 2023 (the "Report") fully com nplies with the requirements of Section 13(a) or 15(d), as 2.
+The information on contained in the Report fairly presents, in all ma terial respects, the financial condition and results of operations of Clear Secure, Inc. Date: February 28, 2024 By: /s/ Carvn Seidman Becker

-/s/ Caryn Seidman Becker Caryn Seidman Becker Chairman and Chief Executive Officer (Principal Executive Officer)
+Caryn Seidman Becker Chairman and Chief Executive Officer (Principal Executive Officer)